gsi-ee/go4/qt4/Go4UserGUI/README.txt

    This will create libgo4plugin.so library in $GO4SYS/Go4plugin directory.
-   This file should be copied to $QTDIR/plugins/designer directory (this may require root priveleges).
+   This file should be copied to $QTDIR/plugins/designer directory (this may require root privileges).

 III.
 How to modify standard example?